CSIR announces Shanti Swarup Bhatnagar Prizes-2022 to 12 scientists | Science-Environment

 Ahead of its foundation day, the Council of Scientific and Industrial Research (CSIR) on Monday announced the Shanti Swarup Bhatnagar awards for 2022 to be distributed to 12 young scientists across the country.

-In the Engineering Sciences category, Dipti Ranjan Sahoo of Indian Institute of Technology-Delhi; and Rajnish Kumar of Indian Institute of Technology-Madras have received the Prize.
+In the Engineering Sciences category, Dipti Ranjan Sahoo of Indian IIT-Delhi and Rajnish Kumar of IIT-Madras have received the award.

+Sahoo has been awarded for his contributions to mitigate seismic effects on buildings and bridges, while Rajnish Kumar has been recognised for contributions to carbon sequestration in solid hydrates and methane recovery from marine gas hydrates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)